-- 1.1 Achieving a high level of protection and safety in relation to nuclear installations1 requires an effective governmental, legal and regulatory framework including a regulatory body with well-defined responsibilities and functions as well as qualified vendors, manufacturers and operating organizations.
+- 1.1 Achievement of the highestAchieving a high level of protection and safety that can reasonably be achieved in relation to nuclear installations1 requires an effective governmental, legal and regulatory framework including a regulatory body with well-defined responsibilities and functions as well as qualified vendors, manufacturers and operating organizations.
 The authorization2 of nuclear installations (and, where appropriate, of activities undertaken at such installations) through a process of licensing is one of the core functions of a regulatory body.
-This process may result in the granting of one or more licences during the lifetime of a nuclear installation, depending on the regulatory framework. - 1.2 Recommendations on the establishment and functions of a regulatory body are established in IAEA Safety Standards Series No. GSR Part 1 (Rev. 1) Governmental, Legal and Regulatory Framework for Safety [1]. - 1.3 Figure 1 shows the main stages of the licensing process dealt with in this Safety Guide.
-These include the six major stages of the lifetime of a nuclear installation as defined in the IAEA Nuclear Safety and Security Glossary [2].
-Past experience from some States has shown that there is some overlapping of these stages; that is, one stage may start before the previous one is fully completed, as allowed by national legislation and/or regulatory requirements.
-Moreover, in a given stage, there may be one or more 'hold points' or required licensing actions, set by national legislation and/or regulatory requirements.
+This process may result in the granting of one or more licences during the lifetime of a nuclear installation, depending on the regulatory framework. - 1.2 This Safety Guide provides recommendations Recommendations on meeting the requirements relating to authorization3 by the establishment and functions of a regulatory body (in particular, Requirements 23 and 24) are established in IAEA Safety Standards Series No. GSR Part 1 (Rev. 1), Governmental, Legal and Regulatory Framework for Safety [1].
+[1]. - 1.3 Figure 1 shows the main stages of the licensing process dealt with in this Safety Guide regarding the licensing process.
+These-stages include the six major stages of the lifetime of a nuclear installation as defined in the IAEA Nuclear Safety and Security Glossary [2].
+Past experience from some States has